Excerpt 7, A Seat for the Rabble

 The other one must have done or said something, because the one in gray added, “We did right in persuading the king to name her steward.
 The blood of Eduard flows strong in those veins.
 A shame her brother died in the Brace.”

 “Yes, a shame.
-How are they taking the loss of Sara’s only male child?”
+How are they taking the loss of Alyse’s only male child?”

 The gray robe stroked his papery hands.
 “They knew the risks.
 The Lame King is a harbinger for change, and he had his father’s ill temperament, anyway.”